Eric-Ye-418/Homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Research Assistant at the Department of Applied Physics, Hunan University, P. R. China.
-My research interests include developing robust hardwares and novel gate schemes for quantum computing.
-After obtaining my B.Sc. degree from [Hunan University](https://www.hnu.edu.cn/) in Jun 2020, I worked as a RA under the supervision of [Prof. Fuxiang Li](https://liphysicshnu.wordpress.com/).

-I am looking for a PhD position from Fall 2021, and also pursuing a chance to develop some awesome technologies for future.
+I am a PhD yr1 student at the Department of Physics, The Chinese University of Hong Kong, Hong Kong SAR, P.R.
+China.
+My research interests include developing some robust hardwares for quantum sensing. and I'm also pursuing a chance to develop some awesome quantum technologies for future.